0xAtelerix/docs/technology.md

 }
 ```

+{up to pg 27 of the wp}
 #### Sequencing

 #### Scaling

 #### Security

 It's vital that Pelagos offers better security guarantees than the existing compromised solutions offered such as those of 3rd-party bridges.
-To this end, the architectural design leverages immutability and the security-as-a-service model, .
+To this end, the architectural design leverages immutability and the security-as-a-service model.

 Modular execution client: Each component—from transaction pool to execution layer—is strictly sandboxed, minimizing the attack surface.

-{from source materials, not made up}

-#### Security as a service

-Pelagos inherits its security model from underlying L1s via restaking services.
-Restakers reuse staked L1 native tokens such as ETH, BTC, SOL, TON (or liquid staking tokens like stETH) to provide security for additional networks, middleware, and applications beyond L1 itself.

-Restaking extends the security guarantees that arise from slashing.
-L1 stakers, those responsible for compiling the "at risk pot" required to offer validator services, can choose to "restake" their tokens to secure third-party services like rollups, oracles, or data availability layers.

-This allows Pelagos to leverage the L1 validator sets for security, mitigating bootstrapping risks.

-Pelagos security relies on robust tokens and substantial stakes rather than a single native token — removing the requirement to trust in a single chain’s token stability.
-By combining restaking from Ethereum, Bitcoin, Solana, and TON, Pelagos leverages an aggregate security stake far exceeding individual L1s.

-#### Transaction handling

-{multichain APIs, and respective validators)

 ### Conclusion

-Pelagos’ architecture merges Erigon’s proven efficiency with cutting-edge appchain modularity.
-The results are fast, secure, scalable, and developer-friendly deployments that remove traditional pain points from both single-chain and multichain projects.
+Pelagos’ architecture merges Erigon’s proven efficiency with cutting-edge Appchain modularity.
+The results are fast, secure, scalable, developer-friendly deployments that remove traditional pain points from both single-chain and multichain projects.
 By offering deterministic sequencing, rapid horizontal scaling, robust validator security, and seamless multichain APIs, Pelagos truly advances the next generation of decentralized application infrastructure.